-- B20.1 An employee may apply to the head of service for a flexible working arrangement to support their work and life balance.
-The head of service must give the employee a written response to the request within 21 calendar days of receiving the request, stating whether the request is approved and the reasons if the request is refused. - B20.2 An employee may request a flexible working arrangement, in accordance with the FW Act, in any of the following circumstances relating to the employee: - B20.2.1 They seek working arrangements to suit their personal circumstances. - B20.2.2 The employee has a parental or other caring responsibility for a child of school age or younger. - B20.2.3 They have a caring responsibility for an individual with a disability, a terminal or chronic medical condition, mental illness or is frail and aged. - B20.2.4 They have a disability. - B20.2.5 They are 55 or older. - B20.2.6 They are experiencing family or domestic violence. - B20.2.7 They are providing personal care, support and assistance to a member of their immediate family or household because they are experiencing family or domestic violence. - B20.2.8 They are pregnant.

-- B20.3 Nothing in this clause diminishes any provisions expressed elsewhere in this Agreement, where those entitlements are entitlements in their own right. - B20.4 To assist employees in balancing work and personal commitments, flexible working and leave arrangements are provided throughout this Agreement.
+- An employee may apply to the head of service for a Flexible Working Arrangement to support their work and life balance.
+The head of service must give the employee a written response to the request within 21 calendar days of receiving the request, stating whether the request is approved and the reasons if the request is refused. - An employee may request a flexible working arrangements, in accordance with the FW Act, in any of the following circumstances relating to the employee: - B20.2.1 They seek working arrangements to suit their personal circumstances. - B20.2.2 The employee has a parental or other caring responsibility for a child of school age or younger. - B20.2.3 They have a caring responsibility for an individual with a disability, a terminal or chronic medical condition, mental illness or is frail and aged. - B20.2.4 They have a disability. - B20.2.5 They are 55 or older. - B20.2.6 They are experiencing family or domestic violence. - B20.2.7 They are providing personal care, support and assistance to a member of their immediate family or household because they are experiencing family or domestic violence. - B20.2.8 They are pregnant. - B20.3 Nothing in this clause diminishes any provisions expressed elsewhere in this Agreement, where those entitlements are entitlements in their own right. - B20.4 To assist employees in balancing work and personal commitments, flexible working and leave arrangements are provided throughout this Agreement.
 Examples of these flexible working and leave arrangements include, but are not limited to the following:

-Clause Arrangement Summary of entitlement B17 - Flexible starting and finishing time An employee may request to work their ordinary hours flexibly within a daily span of hours between 7am-7pm.
-B18 - Ability to take a few hours off work, and make it up later An employee's pattern of attendance at work may be varied according to the needs of the employee and the requirements of the work unit.
-B24 - Home-based work on a short-term or long-term basis An employee may request to work from home or split working time between the workplace and home.
+Clause Arrangement Summary of entitlement B17 - Flexible starting and finishing time Applies for the purposes of calculating leave entitlements only.
+B24 -V5 Home-based work on a short-term or long-term basis An employee may request to work from home or split working time between the workplace and home.
 B21 - Part-time work A proposal to vary part-time employment arrangements may be made by the employee or head of service.
-B22 - Job sharing Job sharing arrangements may be introduced by agreement between the head of service and the employees involved.
-E9 - Purchased leave Employees may purchase leave in addition to the employee's usual annual leave entitlement to support their work life balance.
-E7 - Annual leave Annual leave is available to employees to enable them to be absent from duty for the purposes of rest and recreation.
+B22 -and V5 - Job sharing Job sharing arrangements may be introduced by agreement between the head of service and the employees involved.

+E9 - and V6 Purchased leave Employees may purchase leave in addition to the employee's usual annual leave entitlement to support their work life balance.
+E7 and V2 Annual leave Annual leave is available to employees to enable them to be absent from duty for the purposes of rest and recreation.
 E25 - Long service leave Long service leave is available to employees to enable them to be absent from duty in recognition of their length of service.
 Annex D Leave not provided for elsewhere, with or without pay (Other Leave) An employee may be eligible for additional leave types specified in Annex D to enable them to be absent from duty for a variety of purposes.
-B23 - Part-Time employment following birth leave, primary caregiver leave, adoption, permanent or long term care leave or parental leave An employee returning to work after birth leave, primary caregiver leave, adoption, permanent or long term care leave or parental leave is entitled to choose to work on a part time basis within the first three years.
+B23 Part-Time employment following birth leave, primary caregiver leave, adoption, permanent or long term care leave or parental leave An employee returning to work after birth leave, primary caregiver leave, adoption, permanent or long term care leave or parental leave has a right to request part-time work arrangements within the first three years.
 Subject to approval, this may be extended to an aggregate total of seven (7) years.